ikhvorost/PromiseQ/README.md

 // Prints "200"
 ```

+If there are no promises or array of promises is empty the promise rejects with `PromiseError.empty` error.

 ### `Promise.any`

 It's similar to `Promise.race`, but waits only for the first fulfilled promise and gets its result.